-LYONDELLBASELL SECURES ADVANCE - GuruFocus.com
+LyondellBasell Secures Advance - GuruFocus.com

-HOUSTON, Feb.
-16, 2023 /PRNewswire/ -- LyondellBasell and Nexus Circular today announced they have signed a definite long-term contract, which will supply LyondellBasell with approximately 24,000 tons of recycled feedstock per year.
+HOUSTON, TX / ACCESSWIRE / February 22, 2023 / LyondellBasell and Nexus Circular announced they have signed a definitive long-term contract, which will supply LyondellBasell with approximately 24,000 tons of recycled feedstock per year.
 The material will be produced at Nexus Circular's new advanced recycling facility, which will begin construction in 2023.
 The new facility will convert mixed plastic waste, which today mostly ends up in landfills or incineration, into recycled feedstock.
 LyondellBasell will use the recycled feedstock at its Channelview, Texas facility to produce new plastics which will be marketed under the CirculenRevive brand.

 "Customers and brand owners need sustainable solutions to meet their 2030 recycling commitments, and this contract is a concrete step toward advancing partnerships across the value chain," said Yvonne van der Laan, LyondellBasell Executive Vice President, Circular and Low Carbon Solutions.
 "This agreement is aligned with our circularity ambitions, advancing us closer to our 2030 goal."